 What is probate?

-Probate is the legal process of settling an estate after a person has died.
-A petition must be filed with the court and a personal representative must be appointed.
+Probate is the legal process of getting court authority to transfer property of a person after death.
+To start a probate case, a petition or application must be filed with the court and a personal representative must be appointed by a court order.
 The personal representative is responsible for the following:

 - Collection, inventory, and appraisal of assets of the person who has died.

 - Payment of the debts of the person who has died.

 - Distribution of the remaining assets to the proper parties as provided by law.

 The need for probate is determined by the kind of assets the person owned when they died, not whether they had a Will.
 The fact of having a Will alone does not affect whether probate will be required.
 For more information on when probate is required, see the FAQs